 Throughout the decades, including the last two in underground premises in Circular Quay, we’ve dreamed of a permanent home, a place where great music is not just created and performed but truly shared – with everyone.

-Thanks to the investment of the NSW Government, together with our generous Pier 2/3 Foundation Patrons, our dream is on the verge of becoming a reality, but we need your help as we approach the home stretch.
+Thanks to the investment of the NSW Government, together with our generous Pier 2/3 Foundation Patrons, our dream has become a reality, but we still need your help even as we settle into our new home.

-This year, please consider making a donation to our Pier 2/3 Capital Campaign to help us realise our ambitious target of $20 million and bring this once-in-a-lifetime project to life.
+Please consider making a donation to our Pier 2/3 Capital Campaign to help us realise our ambitious target of $20 million and fully realise this once-in-a-lifetime project.
 Your gift, no matter the size, will make a big difference.
-This is your opportunity to participate in building a bold new future for your orchestra and our audiences, and in so doing, play a critical role in creating music history.
+This is your opportunity to participate in creating a bold new future for your orchestra and our audiences, and in so doing, play a critical role in creating music history.

 “The opportunity for the ACO to finally have a permanent home at Pier 2/3 has been an ambitious and long-held dream, one that has been decades in the making, and represents a new era for the ACO and for our supporters.